-As of December 31, 2021, we operated 40 self-built data centers in China and most of our self-built data centers are located on leased properties.
+As of December 31, 2022, we operated 45 self-built data centers in China and most of our self-built data centers are located on leased properties.
 We lease buildings with suitable power supplies and safe structures meeting our data center requirements and convert them into data centers by installing power generators, air conditioning systems, cables, cabinets and other equipment.
 We also build our own data centers from the ground up after obtaining suitable land.
 We also purchase data centers in use or under construction from third parties.
 We generally refer to these three types of data centers as "self-built" data centers.
 Our leases generally have terms ranging from one to 36 years with renewal options.
 We plan to renew our existing leases upon expiration.
 However, we may not be able to renew these leases on commercially reasonable terms, if at all.
 We may experience an increase in rent payments.
-In addition, although the lessors of our self-built data centers generally do not have the right of early termination and we have not experienced any early termination as of the date of this annual report, leases could be terminated early if we are in material breach of the lease agreements or the leased premises become unavailable due to reasons beyond the lessors' control.
+In addition, although the lessors of our self-built data centers generally do not have the right of early termination and we have not experienced any early termination by the lessors as of the date of this annual report, leases could be terminated early if we are in material breach of the lease agreements or the leased premises become unavailable due to reasons beyond the lessors' control.
 If our leases for data centers were terminated early, we may have to relocate our data center equipment and the servers and equipment of our customers to a new building and incur significant costs related to relocation.
 Any relocation could also affect our ability to provide services and harm our reputation.
 As a result, our business and results of operations could be materially and adversely affected.

-We may be subject to legal proceedings or arbitration claims in the ordinary course of our business, and the court rulings or arbitration awards may not be favorable to us.
+We may be subject to legal and administrative proceedings or arbitration claims from time to time, and the court rulings or arbitration awards may not be favorable to us.

-We have been involved, and may continue to be involved, in legal proceedings or arbitration claims in the ordinary course of our business, including those in relation to contract disputes between us and our customers, suppliers or other business partners as well as labor disputes with our employees.
+We have been involved, and may continue to be involved, in legal and administrative proceedings or arbitration claims in the ordinary course of our business, including those in relation to contract disputes between us and our customers, suppliers or other business partners as well as labor disputes with our employees, and proceedings in relation to disputes arising from our acquisition transactions.
 Such proceedings or claims, regardless of their outcome, could harm our reputation, divert our management's attention and cause us to incur a substantial amount of legal expenses.
 If the outcomes of these legal proceedings or arbitration claims are unfavorable to us, we may incur significant legal liabilities and our reputation, financial condition and results of operations could be materially and adversely affected.